What is Google Business Profile?

 search engine results page for "dig sitters near me" keyword

-Write a Well Thought-out Business Description
+3. Write a Well Thought-Out Business Description

 Your business description is one of the first things your customers see when they check you out.

 Having a quick description explaining your business without being too wordy is key.
+You want to describe your services and any amenities you provide quickly.

 Take the example below: